Show Me (Kid Ink song): Recording

-Kid Ink recorded his lyrics over the DJ Mustard production, a while before he got it to Chris Brown.
+Kid Ink wrote and recorded his lyrics over the DJ Mustard production, prior to it being sent to Chris Brown.
 The song's original refrain was performed by West Coast singer TeeFlii, who also wrote the song's chorus.
 Ink said, "I know before he had the record that it had a lot of single potential, but it just wasn't where it needed to be.
 When we linked up with Chris Brown, we played him the record and he kind of understood that.
 He put that extra... what the record needed to come to life."

-The recording session took place from 8PM to 9AM the next morning, where Chris Brown and Kid Ink also recorded four other songs, one which ended up on Chris Brown's X Files mixtape.
+The recording session took place from 8PM to 9AM the next morning, and Brown and Kid Ink then recorded four other songs, one of which was included on Brown's X Files mixtape.
 However, Ink said that none of the other songs would be featured on his debut album.
-However, their collaboration "Main Chick" would appear on My Own Lane nevertheless.
+Nonetheless, their collaboration "Main Chick" appeared on My Own Lane.

 Critical reception

 "Show Me" was met with generally positive reviews from music critics.
 David Jeffries of AllMusic called it a light, airy and attractive track.
 Sheldon Pearce writing for XXL called it a clubby infectious hit.
 Edwin Ortiz of HipHopDX said, "His two collaborations with Chris Brown, "Show Me" and "Main Chick," display early and often Ink's penchant for tailoring melodies for the masses."
 Brent Faulkner of Starpulse praised Brown's contributions to the song and called it one of the album's best songs.
 AJ of Uproxx's SmokingSection called it one of the album's standout songs.
 Grant Jones of RapReviews praised the song's production and called it one of the album's best songs.
 In February 2014, Complex named it the third best song that DJ Mustard had produced.

+In 2023, Robin S. told TMZ that "Show Me" is her personal favorite sampling of "Show Me Love".